scyrych/BotW-BetterVR/README.md

 Understanding how the game works, finding and patching the exact parts inside the game's executable is by far the most difficult part and it took thousands of hours of reverse-engineering.
 Its without a doubt the most time consuming task of this VR mod, especially since this game uses a custom C++ engine of which is not much known about other then the good work of the (largely unfinished, but still very helpful) decompilation project.

-If you want to know more about the technical details, feel free to ask in the VR modding discord linked below.
+If you want to know more about the technical details, feel free to ask in the BetterVR related channels in the [Flat2VR Discord server](https://discord.com/invite/flat2vr).
 There's enough that was skipped over or left out in this explanation.